Missoula, Montana: Geography

 Around 13,000 years ago, the entire valley was at the bottom of Glacial Lake Missoula.
 As could be expected for a former lake bottom, the layout of Missoula is relatively flat and surrounded by steep hills.
 Evidence of the city of Missoula's lake-bottom past can be seen in the form of ancient horizontal wave-cut shorelines on nearby Mount Sentinel and Mount Jumbo.
 At the location of present-day University of Montana, the lake once had a depth of 950 ft.
-The Clark Fork River enters the Missoula Valley from the east through Hellgate Canyon after joining the nearby Blackfoot River at the site of the former Milltown Dam.
+The Clark Fork River enters the Missoula Valley from the east through Hellgate Canyon after joining the Blackfoot River 5 mi east of downtown, at the site of the former Milltown Dam.
 The Bitterroot River and multiple smaller tributaries join the Clark Fork on the western edge of Missoula.
-The city also sits at the convergence of five mountain ranges: the Bitterroot Mountains, Sapphire Range, Garnet Range, Rattlesnake Mountains, and the Reservation Divide, thus is often described as being the "hub of five valleys".
+The city also sits at the convergence of five mountain ranges: the Bitterroot Mountains, Sapphire Range, Garnet Range, Rattlesnake Mountains, and the Reservation Divide, and thus is often described as being the "hub of five valleys".

+Soils in Missoula are mostly of silty clay loam or loam texture.
+Some of the loams which developed on stream terraces and alluvial fans are very gravelly (Bigarm Series).
+Soil drainage is somewhat excessive where gravel content is high, and the less gravelly soils are well drained.
+Topsoils usually have neutral pH while subsoils may be rich in calcium carbonate and therefore alkaline.